Dynamical Properties of Dense Associative Memory: Abstract

 \section{Abstract}

-The dense associative memory is one of the basic modern Hopfield networks and can store large numbers of memory patterns.
-While the stationary state storage capacity has been investigated so far, its dynamical properties have not been discussed.
-In this paper, we analyze the dynamics by means of an exact approach based on generating functional analysis.
-It allows us to investigate convergence properties as well as the size of the attraction basins.
-We also analyze the stationary state of the updating rule.
+Dense associative memory, a fundamental instance of modern Hopfield networks, can store a large number of memory patterns as equilibrium states of recurrent networks.
+While the stationary-state storage capacity has been investigated, its dynamical properties have not yet been discussed.
+In this paper, we analyze the dynamics using an exact approach based on generating functional analysis.
+We show results on convergence properties of memory retrieval, such as the convergence time and the size of the attraction basins.
+Our analysis enables a quantitative evaluation of the convergence time and the storage capacity of dense associative memory, which is useful for model design.
+Unlike the traditional Hopfield model, the retrieval of a pattern does not act as additional noise to itself, suggesting that the structure of modern networks makes recall more robust.
+Furthermore, the methodology addressed here can be applied to other energy-based models, and thus has the potential to contribute to the design of future architectures.